Board of Directors

 Carolyn joined the MHAJC in 2000 and has served as treasurer for most of those years.
 She became interested in mental health due to mental health issues on her mother's side of the family.
 She worked as a teaching assistant for 15 years in the Seymour School District and spent 8 years in retail.
 She presently is the Health Educator at the Jackson County Health Dept. She is married to Leonard Bruce and they have 2 sons and 3 grandchildren.
 They are members of Central Christian Church.

 Becky joined the Mental Health America Board in 2007.
-She has been a nurse in ICU for 20 of the 25 years she has worked for Schneck Medical Center.
-Born and raised in Seymour, she has been married to her husband Brad for 34 years.
-She has 4 adult children and 5 grandchildren.
+She was a nurse in ICU for over 20 years at Schneck Medical Center.
+After ICU she spent 5 years as an endoscopy nurse before becoming a home health nurse in November, 2017.
+Born and raised in Seymour, she has been married to her husband Brad for over 40 years.
+She has 4 adult children and 7 grandchildren.
 Becky loves to volunteer and work with both the elderly and the mentally challenged.
-She has been a professional clown named "Bowtie" for the clowning chapter Giggles and More Chapter of Smiles Unlimited for the last 10 years.
-She is a member of Immanuel Lutheran Church and has been a member of Immanuel Lutheran Guild for 10 years.
+She was a licensed clown named "Bowtie" for the clowning chapter Giggles and More Chapter of Smiles Unlimited for many years.
+She is a member of Immanuel Lutheran Church and has been a member of Immanuel Lutheran Guild for many years.

 Mary Jane Lasater